Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Tropical (p,q) -homology.

-Tropical $(p,q)$-homology was introduced by Itenberg--Katzarkov--Mikhalkin--Zharkov~\cite{IKMZ}.
-Despite its name, tropical $(p,q)$-theory should be thought of as an analogue of Hodge theory in complex algebraic geometry.
+The concept of $(p,q)$-homology was introduced by Mikhalkin~\cite{Shaw, IKMZ}.
+Despite its name, $(p,q)$-homology theory should be thought of as an analogue of Hodge theory in complex algebraic geometry.
 For more details, we refer the reader to \cite{IKMZ,MZEigenwave, Shaw, zbMATH06400709}.
-Here we discuss tropical Hodge theory only for the case of characteristic $0$.
+Here we discuss $(p,q)$-homology theory only over the reals, instead of tropical integral Hodge theory.
 For the integral case, see Section~\ref{ssc:intHodge}.